 7.2.2 Architecture Option #1

+7.2.2.0 Introduction

 A candidate architecture is shown below in Figure 6.2.2-1.
 In this architecture, an independent App-ID Registry Function (ARF) and an ARF Client are defined.
 The ARF Client can be hosted by Registree and Registrar nodes.
 A Registree node can use it’s ARF Client to enrol to an ARF and be provisioned with App-ID(s) for the AE(s) the node hosts.
 A CSE hosted on a Registrar node can use it’s ARF Client to perform a lookup to the ARF to check whether a Registry AE’s App-ID is valid and in turn whether the Registrar CSE should grant or deny the Registree AE’s registration request.
 Using this lookup capability and the information returned by the ARF, the Registrar CSE can initiate the dynamic and remote provisioning of AE service subscription information (i.e. <serviceSubscribedAppRule> resources).